litmuschaos/litmus-docs/website/docs/concepts/probes.md

 ### k8sProbe

 With the proliferation of custom resources & operators, especially in the case of stateful applications, the steady-state is manifested as status parameters/flags within Kubernetes resources. k8sProbe addresses verification of the desired resource state by allowing users to define the Kubernetes GVR (group-version-resource) with appropriate filters (field selectors/label selectors).
-The experiment makes use of the Kubernetes Dynamic Client to achieve this.The `k8sProbe` can be defined at `.spec.experiments[].spec.probe` the path inside ChaosEngine.
+The fault makes use of the Kubernetes Dynamic Client to achieve this.The `k8sProbe` can be defined at `.spec.experiments[].spec.probe` the path inside ChaosEngine.

 It supports following CRUD operations which can be defined at probe.k8sProbe/inputs.operation.